What is Alabama Landlord Tenant Law?

 If a tenant remains in possession without the landlord’s consent after expiration of the rental agreement or its termination, the landlord may bring an action for possession.
 If the tenant’s holdover is willful and not in good faith, the landlord may also recover an amount equal to but not more than 3 month’s periodic rent or the actual damages sustained by the landlord, whichever is greater, along with reasonable attorney’s fees.

-How much notice do I have to give a tenant in order to evict them?
+How much notice do I have to give a tenant to evict them?

 My tenant has not paid his rent and I served him notice.
 What do I do next?